Himalayan marmot

 The Himalayan marmot (Marmota himalayana) is a marmot species that inhabits alpine grasslands throughout the Himalayas and on the Tibetan Plateau.
 It is IUCN Red Listed as Least Concern because of its wide range and possibly large population.

 Taxonomy

-Arctomys Himalayanus was the scientific name proposed by Brian Houghton Hodgson in 1841 who described marmot skins from the Himalayas.
+Arctomys himalayanus was the scientific name proposed by Brian Houghton Hodgson in 1841 who described marmot skins from the Himalayas.
 In the 19th century, several Himalayan marmot specimens were described and proposed as subspecies.
+Two genetically distinct subspecies are recognized today: